Hervar77/infinity-doc/mkdocs/api/infinity.fileName.md

 Parameters:

 - fileName: `string`
-  >the filename to be corrected
+  >The filename to be corrected.

 Return type: `string`